Mingyou0426/reference4clients/README.md

+Do you have skype account?
-let me know your skype id.
+If so, let me know your skype id.
-thanks.
+Plz write it into text file and send here.
+Thanks.